abouabra/42-PushSwap/README.md

 ## Description

 PushSwap is a project that consists of sorting a stack of integers using two stacks and a limited set of operations.
-The goal is to sort the stack in the least amount of operations.
+The goal is to sort the stack in the least amount of operations. this project is part of the 42 school curriculum. it aims to teach the students how to work with linked lists and to optimize their algorithms.

 ## Project Structure